 Your stomach starts turning, your throat is dry.
 You call your best friend, Nancy, for advice.

-Are you writing in special skills that you don’t REALLY have just to fill up space on your resume?
+Be honest.
+Are you writing special skills on your resume that you don’t REALLY have, just to fill the white space?
 Or to make yourself feel more valuable to your agent?

-The same goes for guitar, or improv, dancing.
+The same goes for guitar, or improv, or dancing.

 You’ve been told it’s a numbers game.
 It really isn’t.
 Not if your numbers are from auditions you were never qualified to attend in the first place.